vladbph/cymatix-doc/README.md

 The `t_destination` slot value `Seattle` will be replaced with `Vancouver` directly in the history.

 * ## `X$` prefix.
 Clean previous history command
-`X$` prefix should be used if current deduction suggests that the previous history must not be kept any longer. ___Current deduction is not saved in the history.___
+The prefix should be used if current deduction suggests that the previous history must not be kept any longer. ___Current deduction is not saved in the history.___
 ```
 .train
     CONFIRMATION:Would you like to proceed with your order?